 Corruption is not a victimless crime - it causes significant damage to society and business.
-Consider the followingsituation; the Group misses out on a lucrative contractbecause a less competent competitor has rigged the tenderprocess.

 Our Policy sets out the minimum standards we expect from all employees at every level of the Group.
 We take the approach of setting general rules rather than providing great detail and know you will apply the Policy in both letter and spirit using common sense.